 Megan, a K-12 Spanish educator teaching in Manhattan, KS, recently won a free EF educational tour worth $20,000.
-She took her students to Ecuador and caught up with us upon returning home to share her experience.
+She took her students to experience Ecuador and caught up with us upon returning home to share her adventure.

 When I first received the call from EF stating that I had won their scholarship giveaway, I was dumbfounded.
 I had stumbled upon an ad for the contest and entered my information thinking, “why not?” but I never actually thought I would win.
 Once the initial shock began to fade, I excitedly began researching trips.
 It didn’t take long for me to settle on the “Experience Ecuador” tour.